 Information systems and development expenses are for regular maintenance and upgrade of the Foundation's network and computers.
-There was a \$9,666 increase in Information systems and development expenses compared to September 30, 2018, mainly due to implementation of Cyber Security internal audit's recommendations.
+There was an \$11,486 increase in Information systems and development expenses compared to December 31, 2018, mainly due to the implementation of Cyber Security internal audit's recommendations.